|Table of Reviews|

 Abby is a columnist, widow, and mother who idolizes Dr. Thomas.
 After her husband died, she used his techniques to bring order into her life.
 She raises her son on a very tight but well-organized schedule.
 Rick is a lawyer, divorced, and a father.
 He is successfully co-parenting with his ex-wife but feels he is in competition with her new husband.
 Abby wants to get a robot for her son and Ryan wants to get a unicorn for his daughter.
 Both end up in the same toy shop and ask for assistance at the same time.
 Ryan is trying to close a deal and Abby is trying to stay on schedule to interview Dr. Thomas.
 It’s not until Abby gets home that she sees the Unicorn in her bag.
 After a wild search, Abby finds Rick and gives him the Unicorn.
 But he can’t trade it for the Robot because it is wrapped under his ex-wife’s tree.
 Abby insists they get it for her son.
 There is another problem, her car is towed.
 Now she has to get the present, pick up her parents, bake cookies, do an interview, make dinner, and go to her son’s performance without a car.
 Hearing her dilemma, Rick offers to help.
 This is the first step to the rest of their lives.

-First thing first, the Oreo Record Player is real (FTC Affiliate Disclaimer).
+First thing first, the Oreo Record Player is real but discontinued – try the Oreo DJ Mixer (FTC Affiliate Disclaimer).
 Next, this movie is about two forms of extreme parenting out of guilt.
-One parent hovers constantly and the other gives too freely.
-While they both criticize each other, that see the error in their ways.
+One parent hovers constantly and the other give too freely.
+While they both criticize each other, they see the error in their ways.
 Each mishap will make you giggle.
 In addition, their kids and family, rooting and plotting for their love, will make you swoon.
 This is one to watch.

 I give it 4 out of 5 stars